webstronauts/isotope/README.md

 [![Build Status](https://travis-ci.org/webstronauts/isotope.svg?branch=master)](https://travis-ci.org/webstronauts/isotope)

-The Atomic CSS framework to build upon.
+The Atomic CSS toolkit to build upon.

 ## How to use